-- Other changes in terminology including 'assessment benchmarks' (the codes or provisions within codes) and 'requirements for accepted development' (i.e. acceptable outcomes previously applicable to self-assessable development).
+- Other changes in terminology including 'assessment benchmarks' (the codes or provisions within codes) and 'requirements for accepted development' (acceptable outcomes previously applicable to self-assessable development).

 - New assessment rules for assessable development requiring code assessment called 'bounded assessment', meaning that the assessment manager must determine the application solely on the basis of the assessment benchmarks and other limited considerations allowed under the Planning Act 2016 and Planning Regulation 2017.

-- New 'regulated requirements' (including zone purpose statements, use definitions and administrative definitions) which replace the Queensland Planning Provisions as the basis for drafting planning schemes.
+- New 'regulated requirements' (including zone purpose statements, use definitions and administrative definitions) that replace the Queensland Planning Provisions as the basis for drafting planning schemes.

-As the new planning scheme was drafted under the Sustainable Planning Act 2009, the previous public consultation documents reflected the terminology and provisions of superseded legislation.
-However, during the State Interest Review, the planning scheme was updated to align with the Planning Act 2016.
-It is important to note that aligning the City Plan with the new planning legislation does not change the provisions within the City Plan (i.e. zoning, assessment benchmarks etc.) and will ensure a smooth transition upon implementation.
-This was undertaken to ensure that any development applications that are lodged with Council after the commencement of Redland City Plan will be assessed in accordance with the Planning Act 2016 and Planning Regulation 2017, creating consistency between Redland City Plan and current planning legislation.
+As City Plan was drafted under the Sustainable Planning Act 2009, the previous public consultation documents reflected the terminology and provisions of superseded legislation.
+However, during the State Interest Review, City Plan was updated to align with the Planning Act 2016.
+It is important to note that aligning City Plan with the new planning legislation does not change the provisions within City Plan, such as zoning and assessment benchmarks, and still ensured a smooth transition upon implementation.
+This was undertaken to ensure that any development applications lodged with Council after the commencement of City Plan would be assessed in accordance with the Planning Act 2016 and Planning Regulation 2017, creating consistency between City Plan and current planning legislation.

-For further information in relation to the new Act and Regulation, contact the Department of State Development, Manufacturing Infrastructure and Planning or visit their website here.
+For further information in relation to the Planning Act and Regulation, contact the Department of State Development, Manufacturing Infrastructure and Planning or visit their website here.

-The new planning scheme was prepared under and assessed against the South East Queensland Regional Plan 2009 - 2031 and the State Planning Policy April 2016.
-These documents have been superseded with the South East Queensland Regional Plan 2017 (the 'Regional Plan') and State Planning Policy July 2017 (SPP).
-While the new City Plan does not align with these new documents currently, in the event of an inconsistency:
+City Plan was prepared under, and assessed against, the South East Queensland (SEQ) Regional Plan 2009 - 2031 and the State Planning Policy April 2016.
+These documents have since been superseded with the SEQ Regional Plan 2017 (the 'Regional Plan') and State Planning Policy July 2017 (SPP).
+While City Plan does not align with these new documents currently, in the event of an inconsistency, the:

-- The Regional Plan prevails the planning scheme to the extent of any inconsistency;
+- Regional Plan prevails over City Plan to the extent of any inconsistency;

-- The SPP prevails the planning scheme to the extent of any inconsistency;
+- SPP prevails over City Plan to the extent of any inconsistency;

-- The SPP prevails both the Regional Plan and the planning scheme to the extent of any inconsistency.
+- SPP prevails over both the Regional Plan and City Plan to the extent of any inconsistency.

-Council will investigate incorporating provisions from these documents through a future amendment to the planning scheme.
+Council will investigate incorporating provisions from these documents through a future amendment to City Plan.